-PERSONAL LEADERSHIP: Visioning can help you see your own ability to perform in difficult or stressful situations (click to tweet).
+PERSONAL LEADERSHIP: Visualizing can help you see your own ability to perform in difficult or stressful situations (click to tweet).
 It can help take you beyond your self-limiting beliefs about yourself and move you beyond your current circumstances.
-Visioning encourages leaders to ask “What if?” or “What else?”
+Visualizing encourages leaders to ask “What if?” or “What else?”
 These types of questions open doors of possibility and opportunity.
 It’s an invitation to move past the status quo.

 TEAM LEADERSHIP: If dopamine is associated with increased creativity, leaders can use this knowledge to help their teams find ways to be creative in finding ways to perform more satisfying work.
 Research has determined that dopamine is produced in anticipation of reward, not as the result of the reward.

 The very act of giving your brain a detailed portrait of your end goal ensures the release of dopamine, a powerful mental toughness tool to steer you toward success.

 From Victor Frankl: “There’s one reason why I’m here today.
 What kept me alive in a situation where others had given up hope and died was the dream that someday I’d be here telling you how I survived the concentration camps.
 I’ve never been here before.
 I’ve never seen any of you before.
 I’ve never given this speech before.
 But in my dreams I’ve stood before you in this room and said these words a thousand times.”